Who are the Gulf’s military allies, and how are they helping in Iran war?

 Experts say military allies of Gulf nations could provide naval escorts to ships transiting the Strait of Hormuz.
 One-fifth of the world’s oil and gas supplies are shipped through this route in peacetime from Gulf producers.

 On March 2, Ebrahim Jabari, a senior adviser to the commander-in-chief of Iran’s Islamic Revolutionary Guard Corps (IRGC), announced that the Strait of Hormuz – through which 20 percent of the world’s oil and gas is transported – was “closed”.
-This has contributed to the recent surge in oil prices, which have surpassed $100 a barrel, compared to the pre-war Brent crude price of around $65.
+This has contributed to the recent surge in oil prices, which have surpassed $100 a barrel, compared with the pre-war Brent crude price of about $65.

 In recent days, countries have been individually scrambling to negotiate safe passage for ships with Iran.
 A handful of mainly Indian, Pakistani and Chinese-flagged ships have been able to get through as a result.